patman023/nysthimanual/pages/basics/basics.md

 ![](./inputoutput.png)

-Audio: Periodic signals above 2 Hz
+**Audio**: Periodic signals above 2 Hz

-Control Voltage (CV): Signals typically between +/-10 V, used to control parameters of a module.
+**Control Voltage (CV)**: Signals typically between +/-10 V, used to control parameters of a module.
 Examples include LFOs and Envelopes (but can be literally anything!
 EXPERIMENT!).

-Gate: A Pulse Wave of +10 V with a variable duration.
+**Gate**: A Pulse Wave of +10 V with a variable duration.
 Think of a key on a keyboard being held (turning it on) and released (which turns it off).

-Pulse/Trigger: A +10 V signal, typically with a duration of 1 ms (older modules with the 0.1 ms duration are being updated)
+**Pulse/Trigger**: A +10 V signal, typically with a duration of 1 ms (older modules with the 0.1 ms duration are being updated)

-Sync: A special-purpose Trigger for the μ-series Sequencers.
+**Sync**: A special-purpose Trigger for the μ-series Sequencers.

 ---